So you’ve convinced your tweens to take a holiday with you. Go you!

 Cue the culture.

-You’ve endured their incessant whining about homework, so a visit to Mary MacKillop Centre and Petticoat Lane in Penola is a handy reminder of just how good they’ve got it!
+You’ve endured their incessant whining about homework, so a visit to Mary MacKillop Penola Centre and Petticoat Lane in Penola is a handy reminder of just how good they’ve got it!
 Having been canonised in 2010, ‘Saint Mary of the Cross’ MacKillop forged her legacy of childhood education right here in the Schoolhouse, and from humble beginnings in the 1860’s her legend lives on today with the historic (and tiny!) timber and stone cottages of Petticoat Lane seemingly frozen in time.

 Whine-free wining.